Rosbifbr/Typist/README.md

 Licensed under Apache License Version 2

-This keyboard is based on Raimondas Rimkus's Simple Keyboard, which is itself based on AOSP's LatinIME keyboard.
+This keyboard is based on Raimondas Rimkus's Typist, which is itself based on AOSP's LatinIME keyboard.
 You can get the original source code in <https://github.com/rkkr/simple-keyboard> and <https://android.googlesource.com/platform/packages/inputmethods/LatinIME/>